Discover Scotland's wild places with Highland Rover

 If you’re already smitten by the Scottish scenery, wait until you see the Quiraing – the largest landslip in Britain.
 Skye is also a wonderland for wildlife lovers: head further north to Rubha Hunish for the best seabird and whale watching opportunities in the UK.

 And if fine dining is your thing, there are several options.
-Check in to the Three Chimneys for 5-star accommodation and fresh, seasonal Scottish food.
-Prefer a Michelin star with your entrees?
-Book a table at Kinloch Lodge – it’s just 20 minutes outside Armadale, and the views are exceptional (even for Skye).
+Check in to the Three Chimneys for 5-star accommodation and fresh, seasonal Scottish food or book a table at Kinloch Lodge – it’s just 20 minutes outside Armadale, and the views are exceptional (even for Skye).

 Inverness is the capital of the Highlands, and offers buzz and convenience without sacrificing scenery.
 Your pass covers coach travel from Fort William to Inverness, which takes around two hours.
 If you’re travelling via Skye you can catch the train at Kyle of Lochalsh.